sdroege/gstreamer-rs/docs/gstreamer-video/docs.md

 The subclass is responsible for providing pad template caps for source and sink pads.
 The pads need to be named "sink" and "src".
-It also needs to provide information about the ouptput caps, when they are known.
+It also needs to provide information about the output caps, when they are known.
 This may be when the base class calls the subclass' `set_format` function, though it might be during decoding, before calling `VideoDecoder::finish_frame`.
 This is done via